tnelson/reactNYT/clerk_notes.md

 E2E_CLERK_USER_PASSWORD=password
 ```

 **Question**: Do we really need the username/password in the envfile, or can we script the login?
+I think we could, but let's follow their guide here.

 I followed the instructions to augment the test script: calling `clerkSetup()` before everything, and `await setupClerkTestingToken({ page })` per test.
 But I still got this error: